GaiaByTeamLime/firmware-v2/README.md

 # Gaia Plant Sensor Firmware V2
 This repro maintains the 2nd firmware version for the Gaia plant sensor.

-## Filestructure
+## File structure
-Below you could see an example filestructure this project holds.
+Below you could see an example file structure this project holds.

 Files with several words in the name are written with `snake_case`.
 For example: `persistent_storage.h`